axibase/atsd/configuration/entity_views.md

 ## Overview

-Entity Views provide a way to construct customized tables displaying key attributes for entities belonging to the same entity group.
-These views are listed under the **Entity Views** tab in the main menu on the left.
+Entity View is a customized table displaying key attributes for entities belonging to the same entity group.
+The views are listed under the **Entity Views** tab in the main menu.

 ![](./images/entity_views_5.png)